-- 1) Pursuant to policy, an individual must meet the diagnostic criteria of a diagnosis of Intellectual Disability or related condition, which constitutes a severe and chronic disability that manifested prior to age 22. - 2) The Appellant was diagnosed with Autism Spectrum Disorder Level 2, which does not meet the severity criteria in policy. - 3) The Appellant has not been diagnosed with Intellectual Disability. - 4) The Appellant does not meet the diagnostic criteria for services under the I/DD Waiver Program.
+- 1) Pursuant to policy, an individual must meet the diagnostic criteria of a diagnosis of Intellectual Disability or related condition, which constitutes a severe and chronic disability that manifested prior to age 22. - 2) The documentation provided failed to establish that the Appellant had an eligible diagnosis of an Intellectual Disability or related condition, which is severe. - 3) The Appellant does not meet the diagnostic criteria for services under the I/DD Waiver Program.